St James' GAA (Cork)

-St James' GAA (Cork) is a Gaelic Athletic Association club based in the parish of Ardfield–Rathbarry, in Cork, Republic of Ireland.
+St James' GAA (Cork) is a Gaelic Athletic Association club based in the parish of Ardfield–Rathbarry, in County Cork, Ireland.
 The club has both hurling and Gaelic football teams.
 The club is part of Cork GAA and also part of the Carbery GAA division.
 Whilst the club has traditionally been primarily a Gaelic football one, hurling has grown in the 21st century.
 The club, like the parish has often been nicknamed "the Mountain".
 They are competitive in both Junior 'A' codes in the division.

 St James' won the Carbery Junior A Football championship in 2019 after defeating Ballinascarthy 0-11 to 0-9 in the final.
 It was their first ever title at this grade.